cx-333/Omi-PGTCN/README.md

 ## Abstract
 <p align='justify'>

-**Objective:**   To overcome the phenomenon of “dimensionality curse” and class imbalance existing in biomolecule data and take full advantage of it to realize pan-cancer prediction and biomarker identification.

-**Methods:**  We collected a total of 6133 samples with 33 types of tumor from the cancer genome atlas (TCGA), which had been classified and labeled for training, validation and testing, composed of multi-omics data, including DNA methylation, RNA expression and reverse phase protein array (RPPA).
-Then, we integrate variational autoencoder (VAE) and graph tree convolution network (GTCN) as an entity capable of projecting high-dimensional features to low latent space, generating samples similar to input data, fulfilling pan-cancer prediction and vital biomarkers associated with specific tumor types.
+To overcome the phenomenon of “dimensionality curse” and class imbalance existing in biomolecule data and take full advantage of it to realize pan-cancer prediction and biomarker identification.
+This paper collected a total of 6133 sam- ples with 3 types of tumor from the cancer genome atlas (TCGA), which had been classified and labeled for training, validation and testing, composed of multi-omics data, including DNA methylation, RNA expression and reverse phase protein array (RPPA).
+Then, integrate variational autoencoder (VAE) and graph tree convolution network (GTCN) as an entity capable of projecting high-dimensional features to low latent space, generating samples similar to input data, fulfilling pan-cancer prediction and vital biomarkers associated with specific tumor types.
 The suggested model’s performance was tested following 10-fold cross validation and then compared to main-flow relevant models.

-**Results:** The average accuracy of the proposed model reached 93.90±1.01% after 10-fold cross validation in pan-cancer prediction task.
+The average accuracy of the proposed model reached 93.90±1.01% after 10- fold cross validation in pan-cancer prediction task.
 Additional relevant evaluation metrics F1 score, precision and recall were 92.03±0.3%, 90.05±1.02% and 91.08±1.0%, respectively.
-For the prediction performance of single type of cancer, such as LGG and BRCA datasets, the proposed model achieved 83.46±0.19% and 84.02±0.25% prediction accuracy, separately.
+For the pre- diction performance of single type of cancer, such as LGG and BRCA datasets, the proposed model achieved 83.46±0.19% and 84.02±0.25% prediction accu- racy, separately.
 Furthermore, the model also identified a few essential biomarkers which were proved by the survival curve analysis.

-**Conclusion:**  We developed a pan-cancer prediction and biomarker identification system based on jointing VAE and GTCN using multi-omics data.
-This approach indicates multi-omics data have close relationship with cancer and is conducive to understanding of the mechanism of cancer formation.
+The proposed approach indi- cates multi-omics data have close relationship with cancer and is conducive to understanding of the mechanism of cancer formation.
 The predictive results can be consulted by doctors. </p>

 # File details